Dumbo, Brooklyn: History

 The name is an acronym of "Down Under the Manhattan Bridge Overpass".
 The area has been known variously as Rapailie, Olympia, and Walentasville; the developer who began its current gentrification is Two Trees Management, led at the time by David Walentas.
 The "Olympia" name came from Comfort and Joshua Sands, who bought the land in 1787 and were planning to develop the land as a summer place for New Yorkers.
 Through the 18th and 19th centuries, the area now known as Dumbo was considered part of Vinegar Hill.

 In the 1890s, the western portion of the neighborhood was known as Fulton Landing, after the ferry stop that connected it to Manhattan before the Brooklyn Bridge opened.
 At that time, it was primarily a manufacturing district, with warehouses and factories that made machinery, paper boxes, spices and Brillo soap pads.
 The cardboard box was invented in the Robert Gair building on Washington Street by Robert Gair, a Scottish emigrant; because of Gair's fame, the area was known as Gairsville for a long time.
 The Gair building is now home to Etsy.

 The Jay Street Connecting Railroad ran through Dumbo's waterfront from circa 1904–1906 through 1957.
 It ran from rail yards beneath the Manhattan and Brooklyn Bridges to buildings near the waterfront in Dumbo and Vinegar Hill.
 At the height of operations, it had spurs into several buildings, a car float bridge on Bridge Street, and a yard with capacity of 120 cars.
 The tracks were abandoned in 1959, though the railroad's tracks are still visible on streets in Dumbo.
+In 1968, there was a proposal to relocate the Fort Greene Meat Market to Dumbo, though the market was ultimately moved to Sunset Park instead.

 With the deindustrialization of New York City, Dumbo began to become primarily residential; artists and other young homesteaders seeking relatively large and inexpensive loft apartment spaces for studios and homes began moving there in the late 1970s.
 The acronym "Dumbo" arose in 1978, when new residents coined it in the belief such an unattractive name would help deter developers.